Counterexamples to Fujita's conjecture on surfaces in positive characteristic: Introduction

 \section{Introduction}

 The study of adjoint linear systems plays an important role in the classification of varieties.
-Recall the famous conjecture raised by T. Fujita \cite{Fu85}: \begin{conj} Let $X$ be a smooth projective variety of dimension $n$ over an algebraically closed field of characteristic zero and $A$ an ample Cartier divisor on $X$.
-Then the adjoint line bundle \begin{enumerate} \item $\cO_X(K_X + mA)$ is generated by global sections when $m\geq n+1$; \item $\cO_X(K_X + mA)$ is very ample when $m\geq n+2$. \end{enumerate} \end{conj} On curves, this conjecture follows from Riemann-Roch formula immediately.
-The conjecture has also been proved for surfaces completely by Reider's elegant method \cite{Re88}.
-The base point freeness part of this conjecture has been proved up to dimension four (\cite{EL93, He97, Ka97}) and claimed in dimension five by Ye and Zhu \cite{YZ15}.
-For higher dimensional varieties, many ``Fujita's conjecture type'' results (possibly not sharp bound) are obtained, and one remarkable result was given by Angehrn and Siu \cite{AS95}: $|K_X + mA|$ is base point free for $m\geq +1$.
-We refer the readers to \cite[Sec.
-10.4A]{PosII} for a brief review about both the related results and techniques.
+In this direction, T. Fujita \cite{Fu85} proposed the following famous conjecture: \begin{conj}[Fujita's conjecture] Let $X$ be a smooth projective variety of dimension $n$ over an algebraically closed field of characteristic zero and $A$ an ample Cartier divisor on $X$. \begin{enumerate} \item[{$\mathrm{i)}$}] $\mathrm{(Freeness)}$ For $m\geq n+1$, the adjoint linear system $|K_X + mA|$ is free of base points. \item[{$\mathrm{ii)}$}] $\mathrm{(Very ~~ampleness)}$ For $m\geq n+2$, the adjoint linear system $|K_X + mA|$ is very ample. \end{enumerate} \end{conj} By taking $X=\mathbb{P}^n$ and $A$ a hyperplane, it can be seen that the bounds of $m$ in both the freeness and the very ampleness parts of this conjecture are optimal.

+On curves Fujita's conjecture follows from Riemann-Roch formula immediately and on surfaces it has been proved by Reider's elegant method \cite{Re88}.
+The freeness part of this conjecture has now been proved up to dimension five (see \cite{EL93, He97, Ka97, YZ20}) while the very ampleness part remains widely open when $\dim X \geq 3$.
+On the other hand, for varieties of arbitrary dimension, there have been many other important ``Fujita's conjecture type'' results (see \cites{Dem93, Kol93, AS95, He97, Sm97} and so on).
+One of these remarkable results was due to Angehrn and Siu \cite{AS95}: $|K_X + mA|$ is base point free for $m\geq +1$.
+We refer the readers to \cite[\S~10.4A]{PosII} for a brief review about both the related results and techniques.